vuppalaravikanth/DevOps/Linux/PasswordlessLogin.md

 cd /root/.ssh
 ls -ltra
 ```
-Verify the two files under the folder /root/.ssh
+Verify the two files id_rsa and id_rsa.pub under the folder /root/.ssh

 #### Step 2.0 Copy Public key to the Server
 This can be done by two ways.
 By using ssh-copy-id command or manually copying the key to the server.